-Our faculty combine academic expertise with years of professional experience, and include the former chief economist of U.S. International Trade Commission and one of the current deputy director generals of the World Trade Organization.
+Our faculty combine academic expertise with years of professional experience, and include the former chief economist of U.S. International Trade Commission, a former deputy director-general of the World Trade Organization, and a current deputy director-general of the World Trade Organization.
 Together with career advisors, they mentor each student to ensure that they receive the academic and professional experience that will help them realize their career goals.
 Meet our faculty.

 The Bicoastal Advantage

 ITED students enter in the fall and form a cohort team that works together throughout the program.
 You’ll spend your first two semesters in Monterey, California, and have several options for hands-on professional experiences in your third semester.
 While some students choose to stay in the Monterey area or find opportunities elsewhere in the U.S. or abroad, many take advantage of our Washington, D.C., location.